-In this section, I show the effect of open banking at the intensive margin.
-That is, how does consumer-directed data sharing affect the interest rate conditional of being granted access to credit?
-Table 11 reports the results from equation (3).
+In this section, I test the effect of open banking on the intensive margin.
+How does consent-based data sharing affect the interest rate conditional on being granted access to credit?
+Table 12 reports the results from equation (3).
 Column (1) reports the baseline results and column (2) presents estimates after correcting for selection bias using the Heckman two-stage selection model.

 Similar to the findings presented in the previous section, data sharing leads to lower borrowing costs for borrowers across all risk groups.
-The effect at the intensive margin, however, is the largest for the safest borrowers (A-D) with close to a 2 percentage point reduction in the interest rate, and a 0.7 percentage point reduction for the riskier borrowers (L-M).
+The effect on the intensive margin, however, is the largest for the safest borrowers (A-D) with a 2.14 percentage point reduction in the interest rate, 1.96 (E-G), 1.24 (H-K), and a 0.35 percentage point reduction for the riskiest borrowers (L-M).
 On the platform, the applicant finds out about the interest rate only if the loan request is successful.
-This means, the sample used for the interest rate equation (3) includes only approved loans, thus not randomly selected from the population.
+This means the sample used for the interest rate equation (3) includes only approved loans, thus not randomly selected from the population.
 The negative and significant coefficient of the inverse Mill's ratio suggests that there is a downward selection bias with respect to the interest rate.

-That is, the platform have selected loans with interest rates lower than an average interest rate of the population and the unselected loans would have been charged higher interest rates.
-Being a home owner is associated with a reduction in interest rates of 2 percentage points, a magnitude similar to the value of data sharing by the top credit category even after controlling for income.
+That is, the platform has selected loans with interest rates lower than the average interest rate of the population and the unselected loans would have been charged higher interest rates.
+Being a homeowner is associated with a reduction in interest rates of 2 percentage points, a magnitude similar to the value of data sharing by the top credit category even after controlling for income.
 In spite of the fact that these are unsecured consumer loans, this finding indicates the information content from bank account details reveals not only consumer behavior insights but also potential collateral owned by the borrower.
-In a nutshell, open banking is shown to deliver additional value to consumers both at the extensive and intensive margin over and above the alternative data and digital footprints used by the platform.
-Importantly, open banking benefits marginal borrowers more in the form of a larger increase in the probability of loan approval, yet prime borrowers enjoy a bigger reduction in interest rates when sharing data.
-The latter finding is somewhat surprising since there is more room for reduction for marginal borrowers given the high level of interest rate.
-One potential explanation comes from different mechanisms through which data sharing affects loan application outcomes and the strength of each mechanism for different borrowers.
-I explore this possibility in the next section.
+In a nutshell, open banking is shown to deliver additional value to consumers both on the extensive and intensive margin over and above the alternative data and digital footprints used by the platform.
+Importantly, open banking benefits marginal borrowers more in the form of a larger increase in the probability of loan approval, yet high rating borrowers enjoy a bigger reduction in interest rates when sharing data.
+To understand the differential impact with respect to the interest rate, I explore the mechanisms through which data sharing affects loan application outcomes in the next section.